 Sand between coats

 After each coat fully dries, block sand it with 320 grit open coat sandpaper.
 A sanding belt cleaner can help to remove paint buildup and extend the life of your sandpaper.

 Rockin’ the roll and tip method

-If you don’t have access to an air compressor and paint gun, a high quality paint skillfully applied with the roll and tip method and fastidious sanding in between coats can produce a very acceptable finish.
+If you don’t have access to an air compressor and paint gun, a high quality paint skillfully applied with the roll and tip method and fastidious sanding in between coats can produce an acceptable finish.
 This method requires more attention to environmental conditions, though, since you will be working the paint longer than spraying.
-Less than ideal temperatures, humidity, and wind can all compromise the results.
+Less than ideal temperatures, humidity, and wind can all adversely affect the results.

 First, use a three or four inch wide roller frame with a foam cover to apply an even coat of paint.
 Roll paint onto one 12″ to 18″ section at a time.
 Use only enough paint for full coverage.
 Too much paint will lead to sags.
 Pay attention to even coverage and don’t worry about the smoothness of the finish.
 You fix that with the brush tip next.

 Buy the best 1-1/2″ to 2″ brush for tipping that you can afford and keep it very clean and dry for best results.
 Tip the wet rolled paint immediately before it begins to skin over.
 Use a very light touch to drag just the ends of the dry bristles through the paint to remove any bubbles and to smooth out the texture created by the roller cover.
 Work quickly but don’t rush and keep a wet edge.

 For thinner stripes like cove stripes, use just the tip of the roller to apply the paint first and then tip normally with a smaller brush or the same brush held on edge.
 Using a brush alone to apply the paint won’t produce the results you want.